MOHD-AYAZ/demo_repo/README.md

 # demo_repo
-this is the demo text
+this is the demo text for demo repository